LazyDuchess/TS2-Extender/README.md

 ## Installation

 Firstly, download the latest version from the [releases](https://github.com/LazyDuchess/TS2-Extender/releases/latest) tab.
 Extract the zip.
-Inside you will find a "TSBin", a "Downloads" and a TSData folder.
+Inside you will find a "TSBin", a "Downloads" and a "TSData" folder.
 The "TSBin" and "TSData" folders go into your game's installation directory -> EP9, overriding the folders that are already there.
 Example: "E:\Steam\steamapps\common\The Sims 2 Legacy Collection\EP9"
 The "Downloads" folder goes into your "Documents/EA Games/The Sims 2 Legacy" folder.
 Make sure custom content is enabled in your in-game settings.